Injury Claims Relating to DUI Accidents in California

 Another potential problem with DUI accident recoveries is that drunk drivers can be irresponsible about other things, like insuring their vehicle.

-Too often, the drunk driver who caused serious injury doesn't have liability insurance or, if they do, the limits are not high enough to compensate the victim in full.
+Too often, the drunk driver who caused serious injury doesn't have liability insurance, or if they do, the limits are not high enough to compensate the victim in full.

 Vehicle-Owner Liability in California